 10. The fishing in Oregon is amazing, true Oregonians know how to catch their dinner.

 Salmon, trout, halibut and more.
-You can never go wrong fishing, and there’s so many awesome places to fish in our great state.
+You can never go wrong fishing, and there are so many awesome places to fish in our great state.

 11. See a concert at the Matthew Knight Arena in Eugene.